YichaoOU/HemTools/docs/content/Bioinformatics_tools/bcl2fastq.rst

 .. note:: We found that for Miniseq and Nextseq, your R2 index in samplesheet.csv have to be reverse complemented.
 For Miseq, everything is normal.

+.. note:: Basic sequence information is in ``RunInfo.xml`` if you are not sure about SE or PE or read/index length.

 .. image:: ../../images/no_space_bcl2fastq.PNG
 	:align: center